Bay City, MI - Saginaw River Bridge (D&M / LSRC) ♣

 Drawbridge: Saginaw River Bridge, Bay City, MI - (LSRC)

 This swing bridge is currently used by the Lake States Railway between Bay City and North Bay City, crossing the Saginaw River was built in 1896.
 The bridge is described in 1903 as 220 feet in length and made of steel truss construction.
 The bridge is 12 feet above water level, and the river is 32 feet deep at the location.
 The bridge was swung by engine power.
-Permission to cross was signed by the bridge tender with red and white signals.
+Permission to cross was signaled by the bridge tender with red and white signals.
 This bridge was half owned by the D&M and half by the Pere Marquette.
+It is now part of the Lake State Railway.

 In earlier days under Detroit & Mackinac operation, the bridge was used by the PM to deliver interchange traffic with the Detroit & Mackinac Railway.
 It was said to be owned jointly by the D&M and Pere Marquette when it was built.